-INTEREST
+INCOME FROM DEBT-CLAIMS

-- 1. Interest arising in a Contracting State and paid to a resident of the other Contracting State may be taxed in that other State. - 2.
-However, such interest may also be taxed in the Contracting State in which it arises and according to the laws of that State, but if the beneficial owner of the interest is a resident of the other Contracting State, the tax so charged shall not exceed 10 per cent of the gross amount of the interest.
-The competent authorities of the Contracting States shall by mutual agreement settle the mode of application of this limitation. - 3.
-Notwithstanding the provisions of paragraph 2, interest arising in a Contracting State, derived and beneficially owned by the other Contracting State, including its local authorities, the Central Bank or any financial institution wholly owned by that Contracting State, shall be exempt from tax in the first-mentioned State. - 4.
-The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures, but does not include income dealt with in Article 10.
-Penalty charges for late payment shall not be regarded as interest for the purpose of this Article. - 5.
-The provisions of paragraphs 1 and 2 shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, carries on business in the other Contracting State in which the interest arises through a permanent establishment situated therein and the debt-claim in respect of which the interest is paid is effectively connected with such permanent establishment.
-In such case the provisions of Article 7 shall apply. - 6.
-Interest shall be deemed to arise in a Contracting State when the payer is a resident of that State.
-Where, however, the person paying the interest, whether he is a resident of a Contracting State or not, has in a Contracting State a permanent establishment in connection with which the indebtedness on which the interest is paid was incurred, and such interest is borne by such permanent establishment, then such interest shall be deemed to arise in the State in which the permanent establishment is situated.
+1. Income from debt-claims arising in a Contracting State and beneficially owned by a resident of the other Contracting State shall be taxable only in that other State.

+2. The term "income from debt-claims" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures.
+The term income from debt-claims shall not include any item of income which is considered as a dividend under the provisions of paragraph 3 of Article 10.
+Penalty charges for late payment shall not be regarded as income from a debt-claim for the purpose of this Article.

+3. The provisions of paragraph 1 shall not apply if the beneficial owner of the income from a debt-claim, being a resident of a Contracting State, carries on business in the other Contracting State in which the income from the debt-claim arises, through a permanent establishment situated therein, and the debt-claim in respect of which the income is paid is effectively connected with such permanent establishment.
+In such case the provisions of Article 7 shall apply.

+4. Income from a debt-claim shall be deemed to arise in a Contracting State when the payer is a resident of that State.
+Where, however, the person paying the income from a debt-claim, whether he is a resident of a Contracting State or not, has in a Contracting State a permanent establishment in connection with which the indebtedness on which the income from a debtclaim is paid was incurred and such income is borne by such permanent establishment, then such income shall be deemed to arise in the State in which the permanent establishment is situated.

-7. Where, by reason of a special relationship between the payer and the beneficial owner or between both of them and some other person, the amount of the interest, having regard to the debt-claim for which it is paid, exceeds the amount which would have been agreed upon by the payer and the beneficial owner in the absence of such relationship, the provisions of this Article shall apply only to the last-mentioned amount.
+5. Where by reason of a special relationship between the payer and the beneficial owner or between both of them and some other person, the amount of the income, having regard to the debt-claim for which it is paid, exceeds the amount which would have been agreed upon by the payer and the beneficial owner in the absence of such relationship, the provisions of this Article shall apply only to the last-mentioned amount.
 In such case, the excess part of the payments shall remain taxable according to the laws of each Contracting State, due regard being had to the other provisions of this Convention.